A lot of filmmakers are looking for movie investors.

 Many of these filmmakers are looking for movie investors in the wrong place.

-There is.
 The popular movie investors are Universal, Paramount and Fox.

 The problem is, everybody wants a piece of their action.
 And while navigating the studio system is one way to find movie investors, it’s impracticable and slow for most newbies.